Haflinger Horses in Hafling, Vöran and Meran 2000

-The origin of the Haflinger horses: the robust and friendly mountain horses from South Tyrol
+Origin of the Haflinger horse breed: the robust and gentle mountain horses from South Tyrol

 Horse riding with Haflinger horses at Hafling, Vöran and Meran 2000

-The origin of the Haflinger horses: the robust and friendly mountain horses from South Tyrol
+Origin of the Haflinger horse breed: the robust and gentle mountain horses from South Tyrol

-The origin of the Haflinger lies not in Hafling/Avelengo or Meran 2000, but in the village of Schluderns/Sluderno in Obervinschgau/Alta Val Venosta.
-In 1874, at the farm of horse breeder Josef Folie, the foal 249 FOLIE was born.
-It originated from the Arabian stallion 133 El Bedavi XXII and a Galician mare.
-All seven bloodlines of the modern Haflinger breed can be traced back to this stallion.
+The origin of the Haflinger, however, is not in Hafling, but in the village of Schluderns in the Upper Vinschgau.
+There the foal 249 FOLIE was born in 1874 at the stud of the breeder Josef Folie.
+It descends from the oriental stallion 133 El Bedavi XXII and a Galician country mare.
+All seven bloodline founders of today's Haflinger breed go back to this stallion.

 Riding stables & carriage services